 What to Expect When Applying for a Home Equity Loan

-In addition, your lender likely will require you to purchase a new home appraisal up-front if you do not have a recent one available.
+Your lender will likely require you to purchase a new home appraisal up-front if you do not have a recent one available.

 Home Equity Loan Alternatives for Bad Credit

-A cash-out refinance may also be easier to get with a low FICO score than a home-equity loan because the lender retains primary lien rights on your property.
+A cash-out refinance may also be easier to get with a low FICO score than a home-equity loan because the lender retains first lien rights on your property.

 Improve Your Credit Score Before Applying

-There are a few simple things you can do to increase your credit score before applying for a loan.
+You can do a few simple things to increase your credit score before applying for a loan.

 - Pay down your credit card balances